DM8tyProgrammer/mighty-articles/pointer-primer.md

 * Pointers allow creating dynamic arrays.
 * `->` operator is used to access type member: field or method.
 * A Null Pointer does not point to anything, and a Dangling pointer stores an invalid address.
----

-I am not actively developing in C/C++.
-So if you find something outdated or there are new developments in Pointers, please reach out to me:

-@ DM8typrogrammer